TABLE OF CONTENTS

-Note that you can easily configure settings using our Drive Smarter app, once you detector is connected.
+Note that you can easily configure settings using our Drive Smarter app, once your detector is connected.
 Or, if you prefer, you can access the programming menu via the detector buttons.
-(Please consult your manual for details on that process)
+Please consult your manual for details on the manual programming process.

-The following information applies to the Redline 360c portable detector models and may apply to other detectors as well.
+The following information applies to the Redline 360c portable detector models; however, it may apply to other detectors as well.

 Sensitivity Modes